 Student Travel Grants

-The Canadian Section will support the travel of students to each of its symposia.
+The Canada Section will support the travel of students to each of its symposia.
 Eligible students must be in the graduate or upper level undergraduate program and must be presenting a poster at the meeting.
 Up to three student travel grants of a total of three hundred dollars per meeting will be awarded.

 To apply for a travel grant, download and complete the application form.
 The form has to be accompanied by a letter from an involved faculty member, the student's curriculum vitae and the student's meeting abstract (400-600 words).
 The faculty member is expected to comment on the quality of the student's work, the student’s ability to perform research independently, his/her enthusiasm, and creativity and academic performance.
 The complete application must be received no later than one month prior to the meeting for which a travel grant is sought.